avast/retdec/README.md

 Currently, we support only Windows (7 or later) and Linux.

+**Warning: Decompilations of larger binaries (1 MB or more) may require a lot of RAM.
+When running decompilations, we advise you to limit the maximal virtual memory for processes before decompiling to prevent potential swapping and unresponsiveness.
+On Linux, you can run e.g. `ulimit -Sv 9863168` in your shell to limit the maximal virtual memory to 8 GB.**

 ### Windows

 1. Either download and unpack a pre-built package from the following list, or build and install the decompiler by yourself (the process is described below):